mondher0/dz-mouhami/README.md

 - **`app` folder:** Contains all the routes of the application.

 - **`components` folder:** Houses all the components of the application.
 It comprises several sub-folders, each dedicated to a feature.
-Additionally, there's a `ui` folder that holds common UI components.
+Additionally, there's a `ui` folder that holds shadecn UI components.

 - **`store` folder:** Manages the Redux store of the application.
 Inside the `store` folder, there's a separate folder for each slice of the store.